-Set-up on PC For 0-10 V and 0/4-20 mA you define yourself the wanted values for Volt and Scale min.: +Milliampere (from -999 to +999).
+If the type field is not completed, the analogue inputs work as digital.
+Scale min.: For 0-10 V and 0/4-20 mA you define yourself the wanted values for Volt and Milliampere (from -999 to +999).
 Decimal places are not allowed.
 Scale max The values for the other measuring equipment are indicated with fixed intervals that may, however, be changed.
 Example The values for 0 V and 10 V are to be defined. 'min.' corresponds to 0 V, and 'max.' to 10 V (default).
-You can e.g. define that -20°C corresponds to 0 V and 60°C to 10 V. Point 1: Define Point 1 and/or Point 2 as limits for allowed values.
-If the limit values are +passed, an alarm is sent.
-Point 2 Set e.g. Point 1 to 0°C and Point 2 to 30°C. If the temperature rises to above or falls below 0°C or above or below 30°C, an alarm is released with either Low, Medium or High text (see below).
-Low, Medium and High text: Low text is sent when e.g. the temperature falls below the value defined in Point 1.
+You can e.g. define that -20°C corresponds to 0 V and 60°C to 10 V. Point 1: $+$ Define Point 1 and/or Point 2 as limits for allowed values.
+If the limit values are passed, an alarm is sent.
+Point 2 Set e.g. Point 1 to 0° C and Point 2 to 30° C. If the temperature rises to above or falls below 0° C or above or below 30° C, an alarm is released with either Low, Medium or High text (see below).
+Low, Mediun h and High text: Low text is sent when e.g. the temperature falls below the value defined in Point 1.
 Cf. the example above when the temperature falls below freezing.
 Medium text is the alarm when the temperature rises above the value in Point 1, e.g. above 0°C, or it falls below the value in Point 2, e.g. below 30°C. High text indicates that the value has risen above the indication in Point 2, e.g. that the temperature is above 30°C. The text in the fields can max. be of 64 characters.
-If, in the meantime, you wish to be informed of a measurement, e.g. a temperature in a room, you send a request to the unit via SMS text with the command V1 R to ask for input 1, V2 R to ask for input 2, etc..
-S/F in %: Indicates a maximum allowed deviation at measurement.
+If, in the meantime, you wish to be informed of a measurement, e.g. a temperature in a room, you send a request to the unit via SMS text with the command $V1 R$ to ask for input 1, $V2 R$ to ask for input 2, etc S/F in %: Indicates a maximum allowed deviation at measurement.
 Alarms at deviation of the interval.
 The allowed deviation is indicated in percentage by the scale.
-It needs to be at least 1/2 % and may be indicated with one.
+It needs to be at least 0,5 %.
 Note a number between 0,5 and 9,9.
-A positive number alarms at increase while a negative one alarms at decrease in the measurement.
-X=0,5,..-9,9.
-Setup (13) Input 0 is used for connecting/disconnecting: Select how to change the state of an input.
-Either 'Level' (level control) where closed is connected or 'Pulse' (pulse control).
+A positive number alarms at increase while a negative one alarms at decrease in the measurement. $X=0,5,9,9$.
+Setup (I3) Input 0 is use d for connecting/disconnecting: Select how to change the state of an input.
+Either 'Level' (level control) where closed is disconnected or 'Pulse' (pulse control).
 When blank, input 0 functions as normal input.
-Note: Is the unit only equipped with one input (input zero), input 1 is defined for input 0.
-Thus, it is only possible to use the input either to connection/disconnection or as counter.